kendrickassignment/cae-animals/PRODUCT_DOCS.md

 ### F3: Multi-File Merge Analysis

-Companies sometimes split their sustainability disclosures across multiple documents â€” a main report, a data appendix, an ESG supplement.
+Companies sometimes split their sustainability disclosures across multiple documents — a main report, a data appendix, an ESG supplement.
 The most interesting contradictions often live between these documents.
 This feature lets analysts upload them all and get a single unified analysis.

 | Requirement | Specification |
 |------------|---------------|